-Headsets like HTC Vive, Gear VR and Oculus Rift are only supported when Virtual Reality Supported is selected in the Player Settings-Other Settings.
-If Virtual Reality Supported is deselected, a message will appear in the top of the script to remind you that the option is switched off.
+In Unity 2019.4 and older, Virtual Reality Supported should be enabled in the Player Settings-XR Settings.
+If Virtual Reality Supported is deselected, a message will appear in the top of the script to remind you that the virtual reality is switched off.

 Instead of the normal targets, you can also use custom target by replacing the default targets with references to other transforms.
 A good example are hands which are connected to a steering wheel.
 In this example two empty GameObjects are set at the right locations of the steering wheel.
 The Left and Right Hand Target show then point to the Transforms of these empty GameObjects.